Amenhotep II: Construction projects

+The gods Horus (left) and Thoth (right; possibly modified from Set) purifying Amenhotep II in this statue, National Museum of Egyptian Civilization.

-Since Thutmose III had devoted so much energy to expanding Karnak, Amenhotep's building projects were largely focused on enlarging smaller temples all over Egypt.
+Since Thutmose III had devoted so much energy to expanding Karnak, Amenhotep II's building projects were largely focused on enlarging smaller temples all over Egypt.
 In the Delta, his father's Overseer of Works, Minmose, is attested from an inscription at Tura as overseeing construction of more temples.
-In upper Egypt, small shrines are attested at Medamud, el-Tod, and Armant.
+In southern Egypt, small shrines are attested at Medamud, el-Tod, and Armant.
 Karnak, despite not receiving the attention given it by his father, also was not totally neglected.
 He commissioned a column to stand in the courtyard between the fourth and fifth pylons commemorating the reception of tribute from Mitanni.
-In Nubia, Amenhotep built at Qasr Ibrim and Semna, and ordered the decoration of the Temple at Kalabsha.
+In Nubia, Amenhotep II built at Qasr Ibrim and Semna, and ordered the decoration of the Temple at Kalabsha.
 However, his most famous Nubian temple was at Amada.
 Thutmose III had begun constructing a temple which, technically, was dedicated to Horus there, although the presence of Re-Harakhti and Amun-Re is easily observed.
-Amenhotep completed it and put in it the record of his year 3 campaign on a stele, which was until 1942 the source of most information about Amenhotep's wars.
+Amenhotep II completed it and put in it the record of his year 3 campaign on a stele, which was until 1942 the source of most information about Amenhotep's wars.

 He had a mortuary temple constructed at the edge of the cultivation in the Theban Necropolis, close to where the Ramesseum was later built, but it was destroyed in ancient times.